 We have an outsourcing agreement with MMC Limited.
-We have appointed MMC Limited to undertake unit pricing, fund accounting and registry functions for the Funds within the Plan.
+We have appointed MMC Limited to undertake unit pricing, fund accounting and registry functions for the Funds.

-NAB has been appointed as custodian for the Plan.
+NAB has been appointed as custodian for the Funds.

 The contracts in place with the key providers stipulate the services to be provided, the fees and the contract duration.